BladeKitana732/Covid-Tracker/README.md

 Be written with kebab-case CSS class names (e.g. this-is-the-class-name) //simply replacing spaces with dashes; resource(s): https://medium.com/better-programming/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841

-Be written with semantic, camelCase JavaScript variable names pseudocode file in root of project repository
+Be written with semantic, camelCase JavaScript variable names pseudocode file in root of project repository - Completed

 Has readme.md file at the root of repository - Completed